canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/components/README.md

 * observes the current input state, such as config values, relation data, etc.
 * applies the desired output state for the things it manages, such as updating Pebble services in a container or deploying Kubernetes resources to the state they should be based on the current inputs

-This reconciliation is typically done holistically on everything the Charm manages, rather than in an imperitive style based only on what this current event has indicated.
+This reconciliation is typically done holistically on everything the Charm manages, rather than in an imperative style based only on what this current event has indicated.
 A similar concept is discussed as [Deltas vs holistic charming](https://discourse.charmhub.io/t/deltas-vs-holistic-charming/11095) in Discourse.

 A typical charm for this sort of pattern could look like: